drferhatu/Introt-to-Comp-Sci---html-css-js-/README.md

 ## 🤝 Contribution

-Students can:
+You can:
-- Use these examples in their own projects.
+- Use these examples in your own projects.
 - Develop them further.
 - Share them.
 - Modify them for learning purposes.